Negrelli Viaduct: Construction

 Up to 3000 workers of different nationalities participated in the construction.
-For the first time, steam lifting machines were used to a greater extent.
+For the first time, steam lifting machines were used to a large extent.

-Worldwide, it was a quite unique building, since in many places at that time similar bridges were built from wood and not from granite.
+Worldwide, it was quite a unique structure, as in many places at that time similar bridges were built from wood and not from granite.

 Operation and maintenance

 Later, houses were erected in close proximity to the bridge.
-With the growing industry, vacancies under its arches were filled with craft workshops and forwarding companies, mostly with built-in floors.
+With the growing industry, space under its arches were filled with craft workshops and shipping companies, mostly with built-in floors.

 In 1871 the bridge was extended on the south side by the Karlín connecting viaduct to enable a direct connection between Bubny and Libeň.

 At the turn of the 19th and 20th centuries extensive adjustments were made to the Vltava River, and three branches under the Negrelli Viaduct near the former Šaškovy mlýny (Šaškovy mills) north of Pobřežní Street were back-filled.

 By the end of the 19th century, critics pointed out that the bridge was an obstacle to the development and permeability of the city.

 In 1952–1954, three bridge arches were demolished in the area of Křižíkova Street to improve the throughput of motor vehicles.
 The newly created gap was bridged over by beamed lintels made of pre-stressed concrete.
 In 1981 a similar intervention was carried out on the Holesovice side, above the Bubenske embankment.

 The viaduct survived the August 2002 flood in full operation.